 \section{Uniqueness of the solution}

 In this section, we mean to prove Theorem \ref{theo-uni}.
-As a consequence, we assume that $p>n$ and that Conditions (A1), (A2), (X)$_\ga$ and (F)$_3$ are checked.
-Let $y$ a solution of (\ref{equa-gene}) in $\cb_{\ga',p}$, for some (fixed) parameter $\ga'\in (1-\ga,1/2+\ga)$, with initial condition $\psi \in \cb_{\ga',p}$, and $y^n$ the process described by the scheme (\ref{schema}), with the same initial condition $\psi$.
+Accordingly, we assume that $p>n$ and that Conditions (A1), (A2), (X)$_\ga$ and (F)$_3$ are all checked.
+Let $y$ be a solution of (\ref{equa-gene}) in $\cb_{\ga',p}$, for some (fixed) parameter $\ga'\in (1-\ga,1/2+\ga)$, with initial condition $\psi \in \cb_{\ga',p}$, and let $y^n$ be the path described by the scheme (\ref{schema}), with the same initial condition $\psi$.

 \

 We introduce, for all $s<t\in \Pi^n$, the quantity

 Besides, we fix $\mu >1$, $\ep >0$ such that $\norm{J^y_{ts}}_{\cb_p} \leq c \lln t-s \rrn^\mu$ and $\norm{J^y_{ts}}_{\cb_{\ga',p}} \leq c \lln t-s \rrn^\ep$.